Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 **Improvemnts**
 - Damage at levels 2-14 now increases by 1 for each level, and at levels 15-19 increases by 2 for each level, but when you reach level 20, damage only increases by 1
+- Removed transformation and detransformation animations and dependency on the playerAnimator mod

 **API changes**
 - Added ``enable_runes`` line to config to enable future features from 1.2